Olutasidenib (Rezlidhia(®)

 Classification: Antineoplastic Isocitrate dehydrogenase (IDH1) inhibitor

-This medication is a type of targeted therapy called an isocitrate dehydrogenase-1 (IDH1) inhibitor.
-Olutasidenib works by targeting and blocking IDH 1 enzyme.
-In some cancers, there is a mutation in the IDH1 gene, making the receptor overactive.
-This causes cells to grow and divide too fast.
-By inhibiting (blocking) IDH1 receptors, this medication can slow or stop the cancer from growing.
-Your oncology team will test your tumor specifically for a mutation in the IDH1 gene.
-If the mutation is not present, this medication will not be given to you.
+This medication is a type of targeted therapy called an isocitrate dehydrogenase (IDH) inhibitor.
+Olutasidenib works by targeting and blocking IDH 1 enzymes.
+In some cancers, this overactive enzymes cause cells to grow and divide too fast.
+By inhibiting this enzyme, this medication can slow tumor growth.
+Your oncology team will test your tumor for this abnormality, which must be present in order to receive the medication.

 How to Take Olutasidenib